What is it all about?

 Where and when

-Delivered in centres across the county, you can find this course locally in Falmouth, Helston, Liskeard, Newquay, Bude, Camelford and Launceston.
+Delivered in centres across the county, you can find this course locally in Falmouth, Helston, Liskeard, Newquay and Bude.
 The classes are delivered between the hours 9.15am to 2.45pm, 3 days a week.

 Access to HE courses are for students aged 18+.
-Applicants who do not hold a GCSE or Level 2 equivalent in mathematics or English at grade C (4) or above will be expected to gain these qualifications before or alongside their Access studies.
-The opportunity to achieve these qualifications will be provided.
+You MUST hold either a GCSE or Level 2 in mathematics or English at grade C (4) or above to be accepted onto our courses.
+It is also advised that you gain both qualifications if you are planning to progress onto HE (a Higher Education degree).
+Applicants can gain the qualification they may be lacking before or alongside their Access studies if their commitments allow.
+Applicants MUST check these requirements before applying.

 - Health and Social Care £3,384.00

 If you are aged 18 on 31 August 2023, you may be eligible for full fee remission.